StevenM2002/LurkForWork/usability.md

+- When logging in or registering, an alert notifies the user if (and which) fields are blank

 - Logout button added for ease of use

 - Name and profile picture clicakble to take them to their account in multiple places such as comments or watched people